WordPress Gutenberg Developer’s Guide

 Looking for something easier?

-If you don’t feel ready to write your own custom blocks, there are tools to make the process easier.
+If you don’t feel ready to learn a new language in order to write your own custom blocks, there are tools to make the process easier.
 I wouldn’t recommend doing this in the long run, but this can be a good starting point.

 Advanced Custom Fields (ACF) Pro (paid version) plugin provides an easier way to create your own custom blocks.
 All you need to do is set up all the settings for your block, and write the PHP part of outputting the block content.